Arthur Barnett (department store): Recent ventures

 In late 2012, Arthur Barnett began using a redesigned logo in their advertising.
 The new logo uses a lower case sans serif font, with a capitalised subtitle 'the department store'.
 Absolutely Arthur Barnett, Absolutely Right is still used on radio advertising.
 Early 2013 saw the company launch online shopping.

 On 16 April 2013 Arthur Barnett held an event 'Fashion and Food with Peta Mathias' hosted by celebrity Peta Mathias at the recently reopened Toitū Otago Settlers Museum.
 Janine Tindall-Morice commented "This event signals Arthur Barnett's desire to engage with our female customers in a fresh and dynamic new way."

 In August 2013, the store launched a loyalty programme, 'Arthur Barnett REWARDS'.

 The company followed up their Peta Mathias-hosted event in October with 'Fashion in the Chapel' hosted by model Rachel Hunter at the John McGlashan College chapel.
 The event launched the store's spring and summer fashion collections.

 Sale to H & J Smith

 Arthur Barnett sold their final store to Southland department store H & J Smith in June 2015.
 The Dunedin store continued to trade with the Arthur Barnett name until late in 2015 and was then rebranded as H & J Smith ending 112 years of the Arthur Barnett brand.
 In May 2020 as a result of the COVID-19 pandemic in New Zealand a proposal was put forward to close several of H & J Smith's stores, this included the Dunedin department store, Balclutha (which had previously operated as an Arthur Barnett store), Te Anau and the Queenstown Outdoor World store.
-Confirmation of the Dunedin store was made in June 2020 and the H & J Smith Dunedin store closed on the 30th January 2021.
+Confirmation of the Dunedin store was made in June 2020 and the H & J Smith Dunedin store closed on 30 January 2021.